Find and fix writing mistakes instantly

 Learning the words in each verb list can help you develop your English-speaking skills.
 To make comprehension easier, example sentences have been provided in the verb list sections.

 List of Action Verbs

-The second type of action words are mental action words.
-Mental action words describe intellectual processes that don’t happen physically but rather in your mind.
-Examples of mental action words include think, feel, and want.
-Here’s a list of verbs that describe mental action:
+The second type of action verbs list is for mental action words.
+Mental action words describe intellectual processes that don’t happen physically, but rather take place in your mind.
+Examples of mental action words (that are part of the action verb list below) include think, feel, and want.

 - Action: I can see Paul jumping up and down.